-Christchurch mosque attacks: Injured man reportedly dies, bringing death toll to 51
+Christchurch mosque attacks: Turkish man Zekeriya Tuyan dies from injuries after 48 days

-A Turkish citizen who was wounded in the mosque attacks in New Zealand has died, Turkey's foreign minister says.
+A Turkish citizen who was wounded in the Christchurch mosque shootings has died, bringing the death toll from the terror attacks to 51.

-"Unfortunately, we have lost our citizen Zekeriya Tuyan who was seriously wounded in the treacherous terrorist attack in Christchurch, New Zealand," Minister Mevlut Cavusoglu said on Twitter on Thursday local time.
+"Unfortunately, we have lost our citizen Zekeriya Tuyan who was seriously wounded in the treacherous terrorist attack in Christchurch, New Zealand," Mevlut Cavusoglu posted.

-Tuyon's death is being reported by AP, Reuters and various overseas media outlets.
-The Herald is working to to confirm the death.

-Tuyan was one of three Turkish citizens wounded in the March 15 attack by an Australian white supremacist gunman on two mosques.
-Tuyan's death would raise the death toll to 51.

-The Turkish state-run Anadolu Agency said the father of two children was wounded in the back and the leg and died on Thursday after undergoing surgery.
+The Turkish state-run Anadolu Agency said the father-of-two was wounded in the back and the leg and died on Thursday after undergoing surgery.

 Tuyan's brother reportedly told Anadolu that Tuyan had been taken to surgery on Thursday, but he could not be saved.